aspose-total/Aspose.Total-Products/total/en/android-java/conversion/fods-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render FODS to DOCX on Android via Java or Online App" h2="Transform FODS to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert FODS to DOCX arises when users need to access the content of FODS files in a format that is more widely used and compatible with other applications.
+DOCX is a popular file format used by Microsoft Word and is supported by many other applications.
+It is also easier to edit and share DOCX files than FODS files.

+<h2>How Aspose.Total helps for fods to docx conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate FODS to DOCX conversion feature inside your Android applications.
-In the first step you can export FODS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to convert FODS to DOCX.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+The first API can be used to export FODS to PDF, while the second API can be used to convert PDF to DOCX.
+This makes it easy to integrate FODS to DOCX conversion feature inside Android applications.
+The APIs are easy to use and can be integrated with any Android application.
+They also provide a wide range of features and options that can be used to customize the conversion process.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}